mako-framework/docs/02_routing_and_controllers/02_controllers.md

 #### <a id="basics:getting_started" href="#basics:getting_started">Getting started</a>

-Here's a basic example controller that extends the base controller included with the framework.
+Here’s a basic example controller that extends the base controller included with the framework.
+Controllers do not need to extend the base controller; however, doing so gives you access to the useful `redirectResponse` method, which allows you to redirect to named routes or external URLs.

 ```
 <?php